jkawahara/bcbc-project1/README.md

     * The BCBC curriculum generally focuses on JavaScript along with HTML/CSS, using the MERN (MongoDB, Express, React, Node) software stack, to teach web development skills across the client and server.
   * The "NightCrawler" mobile web-based app came out of the need to enable users to always have viable route options that ensure safety.
     * Imagine a late night out in San Francisco with friends.
 After the food, drinks and festivities, how do you get home safely?
 Which route options do you have and how do you determine the best route?
-    * Although existing technologies provide dynamic navigation, the presented data visuals don't incorporate safety data well.
+    * Although existing mobile applications provide dynamic navigation, the presented data visuals don't incorporate safety data well.
     * NightCrawler's vision is an enabled user, with safety relevant data-visuals, to make the best decision in selecting from the various route options.

 ### 2. What / Objectives / User Stories